-Like many Choras, Plaka on Milos has narrow cobbled streets, and side alleys just begging to be explored.
-There are plenty of shops here for anyone wanting to buy a souvenir or two, and Plaka is also the best place on Milos to watch the sunset.
+Like most of the main towns on the Cyclades, Plaka in Milos has narrow cobbled streets, and side alleys just begging to be explored.
+There are plenty of shops here for anyone wanting to buy a souvenir or two, and a few restaurants and cafes.

 The Catacombs and Theatre

 Just underneath the town of Plaka are two of the more significant archaeological spaces on Milos.
 These are the catacombs used by early Christians, and the recently renovated theatre area.

 The catacombs of Milos are where some of the early Christians on the island were buried.
 Today, you can spend a short time in there accompanied by a site guard, who limits the time spent underground to 15 minutes.
 This is an interesting, and perhaps a little spooky, place, and you will probably love seeing the sunshine again.

 The theatre up above the catacombs has been recently renovated.
 It gives a good indication of how it must have looked in the past, and is free to enter and explore.
 Its position on the side of the hill is really lovely.

 From the theatre, you can then walk or drive down to the fishing village of Klima.

 One of the unique features of Milos are the fishing villages built in bays all around the coastline.
 These small settlements are characterised by their colourfully painted doors, and the “boat garages” that are underneath each one.